elkyc/ElkycDocumentSDK/README.md

 - image: UIImage - document image
 - validateResponse: Bool - If you set this property to true then step will validate DocumentResult, it will check if at least one document type is available
-- startNewSession: Bool - if you are scaning the same document, for example the back page of ID card, please set this to false

 **Output:**